hampgoodwin/GoLuca/README.md

 - [x] implement a separate errors package like unto nate finches error flags solution
 - [x] split api encode and write code
 - [x] swap to uuid over auto incr values for id's
+- [x] swap go-chi router logger to use zap logger stored in environment; log more.